Lambda-Corps/JavaTutorials/Lesson_1/README.md

 A Java program can be very simply described:  ___It is a collection of classes that communicate with each other to perform a set of tasks___.
 Classes are the core of programs that is written in the Java programming language, so that's what we need to understand first.

-The way these classes work will be by mainting a state of saved information in variables, and pass information between each other using methods.
+The way these classes work will be by maintaining a state of saved information in variables, and pass information between each other using methods.
 Variables and methods will be discussed further down in the lesson.

 ## Classes
 A class should be thought of as a definition of a given behavior.
 Think of it as the blueprint of the program.
 Just like in architecture, a blueprint is not a building.
 A blueprint defines what a building will be once it is constructed, but it's not and never will be a building.
 The building must be constructed by materials before it's a building.